 Whenever you receive a new password for any account it is always a good idea to change it.
 There may be times that the default password you are given is not secure because of the manner in which it was selected or generated.
 It is also a good idea to change any passwords you have on at least a yearly basis.
 Doing so will help keep your identify safe by minimizing the chances that someone might guess or discover your password and then be able to use it to access your account.

-- Minimum password length of 8 characters, suggested length of 14
+- Minimum password length of 11 characters

 - Cannot be one of your previous five passwords